Reclaiming my Wild Heart; Who am I really?

 As I mature, I understand this truth.
 This wise quote is powerful.
 I have discovered I need help sometimes because, without good reflective mirrors in times of pain, we can get lost in the internal struggles that keep us small and stuck in our dark shadows of self-doubt.
 The key is to choose wisely; the second part of this quote is essential.
 For me, most recently, it was my Spiritual Director who saved my ass a few years ago; she had gone through where I needed to go and could shine a light for me so I could uncover what I needed to heal.
 I am inspired by women on this journey of reclaiming their wild; I learn from others who have gone before me.
 I am careful to take only the wisdom that speaks to me as I forge my own unique wild path, seeking guidance from God.
 Each of us has to define what it means to us.

 I don’t know about you, but the pandemic has given me a sense of urgency not to take life for granted.
-As I turned 60 this summer, I understood that too much of me still stays hidden and unexpressed.
-Today a lot less, certainly way less than before; as a younger woman, I worked too hard, and too often, to prove that I was “enough” and “strong.”
+As I turned 60 this summer, I understood that too much of me remains hidden and unexpressed.
+Today, I am a lot less, certainly way less than before; as a younger woman, I worked too hard and too often to prove that I was “enough” and “strong.”

-I want to reclaim some of the freedom of spirit I shoved away growing up as a child.
+I want to reclaim some of the freedom of spirit I shoved away growing up.
 When children feel safe and are nurtured and loved, they are naturally spontaneous, creative, curious, and forever exploring their environment.
 They have no filters and, therefore, no trouble expressing big emotions.
 As a result, they stay in their body without the need for numbing.
 They are clear about their feelings and what they want.
-Their eyes sparkle and dance, and they move their bodies with ease; they grow up trusting themselves, their bodies, others and life.
+Their eyes sparkle and dance, and they move quickly; they grow up trusting themselves, their bodies, others and life.
 A wild heart always includes a creative force that requires expression.
 Some of us only discover this when we start to rediscover our wild.

 “Unused creativity is not benign.
 It metastasizes, it turns into grief, rage, judgment, sorrow, shame” Brene Brown.

-Wild also means the maturity of adulthood being fully expressed with necessary filters of love and compassion.
-This means communicating in honest, respectful ways and setting boundaries with those I love when needed.
-Being wild is holding myself accountable, which is why I believe in having a loving friend, partner, or community who can do this in respectful and direct ways.
+Wild also means the maturity of adulthood being fully expressed with the necessary filters of love and compassion.
+This means communicating honestly and respectfully and setting boundaries with those I love when needed.
+Being wild is holding myself accountable, so I believe in having a loving friend, partner, or community who can do this respectfully and directly.
 Wild can also mean saying nothing when I know what I say will be unkind.
-Not speaking to others I know will not allow what I am sharing to land or be respected.
-It’s not letting fear of failure or embarrassment from keeping me from exploring creative endeavours.
+Not speaking to others I know will not allow what I share to land or be respected.
+It’s not letting fear of failure or embarrassment keep me from exploring creative endeavours.
 I am more fully alive through these actions, and doing these more often helps me no longer need to numb or distract myself.

-An important lesson I have learned along the way is to choose fewer people to share and see inside my inner heart sanctum—only those who are sincere, respect others and themselves.
-And most important, non-judgmental people who own their shit and dare to keep evolving who are comfortable with all parts of themselves, both their light and the dark, their strengths and their vulnerabilities, because I know they will accept all of mine too.
+An important lesson I have learned along the way is to choose fewer people to share and see inside my inner heart sanctum—only those who are sincere and respect others and themselves.
+And most important, non-judgmental people who own their shit and dare to keep evolving, who are comfortable with all parts of themselves, both their light and the dark, their strengths and their vulnerabilities, because I know they will accept all of mine too.

-I have spent a lot of time alone and in silence this year and things have become much clearer.
+I have spent much time alone and in silence this year, and things have become clearer.
 Writing has saved me; it’s my creative outlet.
 Also, OA and my writers’ group are new communities where I have discovered new aspects of myself.
-It’s only been through vulnerability that I have ever been able to find people who are some of the most honest and genuine people I have ever known.
+It’s only through vulnerability that I have found people who are some of the most honest and genuine people I have ever known.
 Only when I am willing to be seen can others see me.
-Each one of them has opened my heart and allowed me to see myself in a new way over the years.
-I am also privileged to be a part of a woman’s group now for over 20 years.
+Each has opened my heart and allowed me to see myself differently over the years.
+I am also privileged to be a part of a women’s group for over 20 years.
 The six of us have gathered every month ( until the pandemic ) and shared our lives in profound ways.
 We all need community, but now, I make sure to choose people I can be myself with, all of me.

 I have entered into my wilderness during this pandemic.
-Brene Brown talks about the wilderness that is the necessary loneliness of staying true to yourself.
+Brene Brown talks about the wilderness and the necessary loneliness of staying true to yourself.
 Yet, the power of allowing ourselves to be creative is the very salve for this loneliness.
-There is a delicate balance between being alone and community, but being alone is where creativity and trusting ourselves begins.
+There is a delicate balance between being alone and being in a community, but being alone is where creativity and trusting ourselves begin.

 I will always belong to and believe in myself first.”
 Brene Brown

-A wild heart often gets quashed early on, in little girls and especially young women.
+A wild heart often gets quashed early on in little girls, especially young women.

 I am still working on reclaiming living fully in my whole body.
-Part of this is allowing intuition to guide me, comprised of my heart, gut and senses.
-I believe this is how God or the Divine Feminine as I see her speaks to me; God is more feminine for me these days.
-It’s becoming easier, but it has been a long time unlearning default thoughts and habits over my adult years.
+Part of this is allowing intuition, comprised of my heart, gut, and senses, to guide me.
+I believe this is how God, or the Divine Feminine, as I see her, speaks to me; God is more feminine for me these days.
+It’s becoming easier, but it has been a long time since I unlearned default thoughts and habits over my adult years.
 I still carry the scars of a negative body image from abuse as a child, but they are fading.
-Being comfortable in our skin is vital to embrace our wild hearts fully.
+Being comfortable in our skin is vital to fully embracing our wild hearts.

-We get swept up in our family of origins model and our western ideas of what a woman is or is not.
+We get swept up in our family of origins model and Western ideas of what a woman is or is not.
 Adolescence often creates a detour into self-doubt, low self-esteem, body issues and struggle that sometimes lasts a lifetime.

 The natural wild in young women can slowly be dulled by their peers and the drama of trying to fit in and be liked.
 Also, in my youth, as it is today, young girls are “mirrored” a very narrow idea of what a woman “should” look like, which can create all kinds of body dysmorphic visions of themselves.
-Our sexuality is often exploded, which creates a disconnect to our bodies; then, we no longer feel grounded to the earth, which often numbs our sensual, passionate, authentic, creative selves.
-The good news is, as women, we are also warriors at heart.
+Our sexuality is often exploded, which creates a disconnect to our bodies; then, we no longer feel grounded to the earth, which usually numbs our sensual, passionate, authentic, creative selves.
+The good news is that we are also warriors at heart as women.
 We can begin to heal the moment we allow ourselves to start to feel.

-These are just of few of my favourite books about women who have reclaimed their wild hearts, such as
+These are just a few of my favourite books about women who have reclaimed their wild hearts, such as

 Cheryl Strayed “Wild”